Bone marrow (stem cell) donation

 There are two types of bone marrow transplants and donations:

 - Autologous bone marrow transplant is when people donate their own bone marrow.
-"Auto" means self.
+Auto means self.

 - Allogenic bone marrow transplant is when another person donates bone marrow.
-"Allo" means other.
+Allo means other.

-With an allogenic transplant, the donor's genes must at least partly match the recipient's genes.
+With an allogenic transplant, the donor's genes must partly match the recipient's genes.
 A brother or sister is most likely to be a good match.
 Sometimes parents, children, and other relatives are good matches.
 But only about 30% of people who need a bone marrow transplant can find a matching donor in their own family.

 Bone Marrow Registries